ryanirl/autodiff/docs/guide.md

 ```

-**Note 3:** For more intuition into how you might go about defining your own primitive ops.
+**Note 2:** For more intuition into how you might go about defining your own primitive ops.
-Feel free to check out autodiff/ops.py where all of the current primitve ops are defined.
+Feel free to check out autodiff/ops.py where all of the current primitive ops are defined.

 ---